 Adding Scent to Potpourri

 As woodsy as fresh potpourri can smell, it’s probably not enough of a fragrance for most people’s tastes and it won't fill a room with its aroma.
 That’s where essential oils and fixatives come in.

 A fixative is a substance that absorbs scented oils and hangs onto them for a long time.
 While it’s true that most of the ingredients in potpourri will absorb and hold scents, they can dissipate quickly.
 Some commonly used, long-lasting fixatives are orris root, from the Florentina iris, oakmoss, a lichen that grows on oak trees, and Vetiver root, a plant in the sweetgrass family.
 You can find most of these in craft stores and often in health food stores.

-As for essential oils, the selection is vast.
-So is the quality.
+As for essential oils, the selection is vast and so is the quality.
 Be sure to check the fragrance of the oil before buying it.
 Some are overpowering and others only remotely resemble their main ingredient.
 A more expensive but better quality oil will pay for itself by not needing to be reapplied every week.

 You can go exotic or you can stay with the theme of your own garden and choose floral scents, like lavender, rose or wisteria, or fruity scents, like citrus and apple.

 No matter how you make your potpourri, do not use metal bowls or utensils.
 These can react with your ingredients and alter the fragrance.
 Glass, ceramic and wood are the safest materials.
 Plastic is fine too, but the scent will linger in the container for weeks.